theseyan/arian/readme.md

 ## Blazing Speed

-Arian server runs on native µWebSockets, which by itself is about **[10x faster than Socket.IO](https://medium.com/swlh/100k-secure-websockets-with-raspberry-pi-4-1ba5d2127a23)** - the most widely used websocket library.
+Arian runs on native µWebSockets, which by itself is about **[10x faster than Socket.IO](https://medium.com/swlh/100k-secure-websockets-with-raspberry-pi-4-1ba5d2127a23)** - the most widely used websocket library.
 The Arian Server and Client communicate in a binary protocol with almost no overhead, through the fastest implementation of [MessagePack](https://msgpack.org/) for Node.js.

 ## Seamlessly Scalable

-Although a single server can handle several thousands of concurrent connections, Arian lets you seamlessly scale horizontally by increasing the number of servers.
+Although a single server can handle *several thousands of concurrent connections*, Arian lets you seamlessly scale horizontally by simply adding more servers.
-Hundreds of nodes can work together in tandem though inter-communication with NATS, which is completely transparent to the higher level client and server APIs.
+Hundreds of nodes can work together in tandem using NATS as a message broker, which is completely transparent to the higher level client and server APIs.
 Spinning up more servers will linearly increase throughput and connection capacity with **no changes in code required**.

+## Batteries Included

+Arian comes with full support for Rooms, Pub/Sub and broadcasting, while maintaining minimal memory overhead.